EU Digital Product Passports (DPPs)

 Sector-specific data

 Key DPP requirements include sector-specific data for textiles, electronics, and batteries (e.g. fibre content, durability, battery info, carbon footprint), delivered via QR code in a secure, machine-readable, role-based format.
-Rollout begins from 2026–2027 under Sustainable Products Regulation (ESPR).
+Rollout begins from 2026–2027 under Eco-design for Sustainable Products Regulation (ESPR).

 Sector specific